libp2p/js-libp2p/README.md

 ## Roadmap

-Our roadmap for js-libp2p can be found here: https://github.com/libp2p/js-libp2p/blob/master/ROADMAP.md This document represents current projects the js-libp2p team is focused on and provides an estimation of completion targets.
-It is a completementary roadmap to the overarching libp2p project roadmap: https://github.com/libp2p/specs/blob/master/ROADMAP.md
+The js-libp2p roadmap can be found here: https://github.com/libp2p/js-libp2p/blob/master/ROADMAP.md

+It represents current projects the js-libp2p maintainers are focused on and provides an estimation of completion targets.

+It is completementary to the overarching libp2p project roadmap: https://github.com/libp2p/specs/blob/master/ROADMAP.md

 ## Install